 Alternatively, you can take the dirt road to the right and drive along with it for several additional minutes till you see Hermits` mill and park near it.

 - Hotels, hostels, and apartments in this area:

 And here is a map of the scenic road at Tzipori forests:

-You can see Ras Ali and Hermits` mill at the left part of the map.
+You can see Ras Ali and Hermits` mill on the left part of the map.

 Note: you can click on the map to enlarge it.

 Note: the data in this post is based on our two most recent visits (December 2020 and February 2021).
-There are plans to improve the trails and making the promenade longer.
+There are plans to improve the trails and make the promenade longer.

 There are many hikes at the Tzipori River.
 Here is an interactive map from israelhiking.osm.org.il where the most popular trails are marked:

 |Name||Color of the Trail on the Map above||Description||Distance (km)||Total climb and descent (meters)||Notes|

 |Tzipori River promenade||Red||Ras Ali Loop trail||3.5||102||It is a one-directional accessible trail.
 And if you want to shorten it, you can walk any part.|